PLEASE DO NOT REPRODUCE THIS BIOGRAPHY WITHOUT WRITTEN PERMISSION. CONTACT US FOR OFFICIAL PUBLICITY MATERIALS

-With a concerto repertoire that includes more than 25 complete concerti, Michael has performed as soloist with nearly a dozen orchestras encompassing three continents, most notably including the Orchestre de Cannes in France, the St. Louis Symphony Youth Orchestra and the Cleveland Institute of Music Orchestra in the United States, and the Todi International Music Masters Ensemble in Italy.
-The young artist has worked with such conductors as Francesco D’Ovidio, Sergio Monterisi, Stephen Mulligan, Gemma New, and others.
-Michael’s performance of Tchaikovsky’s Piano Concerto No. 1 with the St. Louis Symphony Youth Orchestra conducted by Gemma New at a sold-out Powell Symphony Hall in 2017 was broadcast on PBS affiliate KETC (Nine Network of Public Media).
-An accomplished chamber musician, Michael has performed chamber music with members of the Chicago Symphony and St. Louis Symphony Orchestras in the Sheldon Concert Hall in St. Louis, and throughout high school was a member of the Young Artist Chamber Program of the Chamber Music Society of St. Louis and a scholarship student of the Preparatory Program of the Community Music School of Webster University under the direction of Vera Parkin.
+As a concerto soloist, Michael has performed with numerous orchestras encompassing three continents, including the Orchestre de Cannes (France) and the St. Louis Symphony Youth Orchestra at Powell Symphony Hall.
+The young artist has worked with such conductors as Sergio Monterisi, Stephen Mulligan, and Gemma New.
+Michael’s performance of Tchaikovsky’s Piano Concerto No. 1 with the St. Louis Symphony Youth Orchestra conducted by New in 2017 was broadcast on television at PBS affiliate KETC (Nine Network of Public Media).
+An accomplished chamber musician, Michael has performed chamber music with members of the Chicago Symphony and St. Louis Symphony Orchestras in the Sheldon Concert Hall in St. Louis.
+Throughout high school, he was a member of the Young Artist Chamber Program of the Chamber Music Society of St. Louis under the direction of Alvin McCall and a scholarship student of the Preparatory Program of the Community Music School of Webster University under the direction of Vera Parkin.

-Michael has won prizes at numerous competitions, including the First Prize in the Midwest International Piano Competition in 2014 and a gold medal with High Distinction in the Manhattan International Music Competition in 2019.
+Michael has won prizes in numerous competitions, including the First Prize in the Midwest International Piano Competition in 2014—where the jury included Alexander Toradze—and a gold medal with High Distinction in the Manhattan International Music Competition in 2019.